What’s Covered in this Athene Annuity Review?

 If you’ve heard the name Athene online or during a seminar about annuities, it could be that it’s because this is one of the fastest-growing fixed index annuity companies in the industry right now.
 With Athene’s experienced management team, the company has grown from a start-up just a decade ago, to a firm that holds nearly $133 billion in total GAAP assets, more than $113 billion in invested assets, and more than $10 billion in total equity.

 So financially, Athene is strong and stable.
 In addition to it’s a rating from S&P, the company has also earned an A from A.M.
 Best and an A from Fitch.
 The company also holds approximately $1 billion in excess capital.

 Over the past several years, fixed indexed annuities (FIAs) have become more popular – predominantly as a way of obtaining a nice potential return, as well as the safety of principal.
 Due in large part to the continued volatility of the market, fixed indexed annuities have led many investors to believe that they are keeping their money safe, while also building up a nice retirement income stream for the future.

 Some annuity sales agents use the term “hybrid,” when they are referring to this annuity because it has multiple annuity features rolled into a single product.

-“Hybrid Annuity” is just a marketing term.
+But in reality, “Hybrid Annuity” is just a marketing term.
 It’s nothing special, and in reality, annuities (for the most part) have always been hybrid in nature because they do more than just one thing.
 (They can grow money and pay out income).